-The UDS division markets, sells and services its products through its own direct sales and service organization as well as through third-party distributors and agents.
-The UDS division has an established direct sales and service platform in France, Italy, Japan, South Korea and Malaysia and markets its products through agents and third-party distributors in several other countries.
-In December 2002, the UDS division closed its direct sales and service office in the United States.
-In February 2004, HealthTronics was appointed distributor in the United States for our Sonolith Praktis lithotripters.
-We are currently in the process of negotiating a termination agreement with HealthTronics, which we expect to be finalized in the coming weeks.
+The UDS division markets, sells and services its products through our direct sales and service platform in France, Italy, Japan, South Korea and Malaysia and markets its products through agents and third-party distributors in several other countries.
 See Item 4, "Information on the Company-History and Development of the Company."